OWASP/threat-dragon/README.md

 There are some [developer notes](https://www.threatdragon.com/docs/development/local.html) to help get started with this project.
-We are trying to keep the test coverage relatively high, so please try to update tests in any pull requests and create these pull requests off the [V2 development branch](https://github.com/OWASP/threat-dragon/tree/v2-development).
+We are trying to keep the test coverage relatively high, so please try to update tests in any pull requests and create these pull requests off the [V2 development main branch](https://github.com/OWASP/threat-dragon).

 ### Vulnerability disclosure